blakadder/blog/_posts/2023-11-10-singles-day.md

 image: assets/images/header_singlesday.jpg
 toc: true
 ---
-11.11 Singles' Day sales are upon us.
-Here are some things I use daily and recommend regularly on Discord and [Twitter/X](http;//twitter.com/blakadder_) and discount codes for online stores I frequent.
+<del>11.11 Singles' Day sales are upon us.</del> Here are some things I use daily and recommend regularly on Discord and [Twitter/X](http;//twitter.com/blakadder_) and discount codes for online stores I frequent.

 Update: Singles day sales are over but [Black Friday](black-friday-2023) sales have begun.